 Searchbaron.com, or Search Baron, is a fake search engine that takes over web browsers.
 It redirects search queries to unfamiliar or unwanted sites.
 It’s similar to Searchmarquis.com, Flashsearch.xyz, etc.

 Searchbaron.com affects Macs.
 It comes with infected app installers and fake software updates which install a malicious app, browser extension, possibly even change network settings.

-Following this guide will help you understand more about Searchbaron.com and how to get rid of it.
+Following this guide will help you understand more about Searchbaron.com and how to stop it from interfering with your web search.

 Searchbaron Com quicklinks

 - Installed without asking for permission

 - Collects user data